Axia-Tech/AXIA-wiki/docs/learn/learn-identity.md

 To clear an identity:

 1. Navigate to the [Accounts UI](https://AXIA.js.org/apps/#/accounts).
-2. Click the three dots corresponding to the account you want to clear and select 'Set on-chain identity'.
+2. Click the three axcs corresponding to the account you want to clear and select 'Set on-chain identity'.
 3. Select 'Clear Identity', and sign and submit the transaction.